home-assistant/home-assistant.io/source/_integrations/pid_controller.markdown

 Name:
   description: The name that the PID controller should have.
 You can change it again later.
 Output number entity:
   description: Output number entity.
-The output of the regulator will be clipped to the min- and max value of this output number.
+The output of the regulator will be clipped to the minimum and maximum value of this output number.
 Input sensor entity:
   description: Numerical sensor entity, used for input signal.
 Optional secondary input sensor entity: